 Warm Weather is Here, Keep Outdoor Watering in Check

 On January 14, 2014, the CHWD Board of Directors declared a Stage 3 Water Warning in effect.
-CHWD customers responded to this declaration in a big way, reducing water use in the month of February 2014 by 27% compared to the most recent five-year historical average.
-While recent rainfall has helped to bring much-needed moisture to parched lawns and landscape, the District’s water supply for the summer and fall ahead is still expected to be well below average.
+CHWD customers have responded by reducing overall water consumption by 12.8% compared to the most recent five-year historical average.
+The District’s water supply for the summer and fall ahead will be well below average.
 CHWD continues to ask its customers to reduce water use by 20%.
 For a list of requirements under the Stage 3 Water Warning, click here.

 Folsom Lake is the main source of water supply for our District and many other local water agencies.
 The lake level has risen recently since dropping to historically low levels in early January 2014.
-However, as of April 1 the amount of water in the lake was still less than one-half of its full capacity.
-Snow levels in the Sierras also remain well below normal.
+However, as of July 6, the amount of water in the lake was only about 47% of its full capacity at a time when it would normally be at 58% of total capacity.
+The water content of snow in the Sierras also remains far below normal, only 18% of average as of May 1.
 Since water runoff from melting snow provides much of Folsom Lake’s water in the summer and fall, lower snow levels means less water available in the months ahead.
 For more about conditions at Folsom Lake and related water supply issues, click here.

-For most customers, the most effective way to meet the 20% reduction is to reduce or discontinue outdoor watering at this time.
-As long as our area continues to receive periodic rainfall and mild weather conditions prevail, there should be little or no need to do any supplemental outdoor watering.
+For most customers, the most effective way to meet the 20% reduction is to reduce outdoor watering.
+Limiting watering to two times per week and/or reducing the amount of watering time for each station on your automatic sprinkler system are ways you can use to achieve your 20% reduction.
 For additional suggestions on ways to reduce your water use, see our Water Conservation page or click on the links shown below.